Genrikh Lyushkov: Disappearance and death

 After Germany's capitulation, Lyushkov was sent on 20 July 1945 to work for the Japanese Kwantung Army's Special Intelligence authorities in the puppet state of Manchukuo.
 On 9 August 1945, the Soviet invasion of Manchuria commenced and Lyushkov vanished amongst the confusion caused by the sudden assault.
-His ultimate fate was long unknown, reportedly last seen in a crowd at a Dalian train station.
+His ultimate fate was unknown until 1979, as he was reportedly last seen in a crowd at a Dalian train station.
 Some theories held that he was captured by the Red Army or that he was killed on the orders of a Japanese Special Intelligence officer.

-In 1979, Yutaka Takeoka, who was a young intelligence officer and Lyushkov's handler at the end of the war, admitted publicly that he executed Lyushkov on the evening of 19 August 1945.
+However in 1979, Yutaka Takeoka, who was a young intelligence officer and Lyushkov's handler at the end of the war, admitted publicly that he executed Lyushkov on the evening of 19 August 1945.
 With Soviet forces approaching, Takeoka was initially content with letting Lyushkov try to make an escape but his superior, General Genzo Yanagita, told him that this was unacceptable because Lyushkov could give away Japanese military secrets to the Soviet Union when he was inevitably captured.
 Takeoka met with Lyushkov in his hotel room in Dalian and tried to persuade Lyushkov to commit suicide; when Lyushkov refused and indicated his intent to go on the run, Takeoka shot him.
 Lyushkov was cremated and his ashes were interred in a temple for the unknown dead.